Skip to main content

 Armatura

-- FEM analysis — linear elastic frame analysis using a 3D beam element formulation verified against CALFEM 3.6
+• FEM analysis — first-order linear elastic frame analysis using a 3D Euler–Bernoulli beam element formulation, verified against CALFEM 3.6

-- Design checks — member utilization ratios against structural design codes (Eurocode 3, with AISC 360 and AS4100 planned)
+• Design checks — member utilization ratios against EN 1993-1-1 (Eurocode 3) with clause-level traceability

 Two ways to use it